Newsletter Subscribe

 Store-bought Meatballs, Potatoes, Heavy Cream, Celery Salt, Balsamic vinegar, Brown Sugar.

-Store-bought meatballs are widely available at most supermarkets as well as butcher shops.
-They come in a wide variety of flavours.
-Beef meatballs are considered a classic option that uses different spices.
-Turkey meatballs are healthier and leaner than beef meatballs.
-Chicken meatballs use ground chicken, which can be flavoured with many herbs compatible with the meat, such as rosemary or thyme.
-Vegetarian meatballs are plant-based and are usually made with lentils, chickpeas, and other plant-based proteins.
+Store-bought meatballs come in a wide variety of flavors.
+Beef meatballs are considered a classic option and are made with various spices.
+Turkey meatballs are a healthier and leaner alternative to beef.
+Chicken meatballs are made from ground chicken and can be flavored with herbs that complement the meat, such as rosemary and thyme.
+Vegetarian meatballs are plant-based and typically contain ingredients like lentils, chickpeas, and other plant-based proteins.

-Cook the ingredients: Preheat a pan on medium-high heat, drizzle the cooking oil, and add meatballs and the sliced leek.
-Remove the leek after one minute and cook the meatballs for ten minutes, two minutes on each side.
+Preheat a pan on medium-high heat, drizzle the cooking oil, and add the meatballs and the sliced leek.
+The meatballs will take longer to cook than the leeks.
+Adding the leeks to the pan will intensify the flavour of the meatballs.
+Remove the leek after 1 minute, then cook the meatballs for ten minutes, an extra two minutes on each side.
+Remove the meatballs from the pan and set aside.

-When it’s done, drain the water and mash the potatoes with a fork or potato masher.
-Add the heavy cream, sautéed leek, and celery salt, and then continue to mix the mashed potatoes.
-Plate the mashed potatoes and the meatballs, drizzle the balsamic reduction to serve.
+Make the balsamic reduction by adding balsamic vinegar and sugar to a small pan and simmering until the sauce thickens into a syrupy liquid.
+When the potatoes are done, drain the water and mash the potatoes with a fork or potato masher.
+Add the heavy cream, sautéed leek, and celery salt, then continue mixing the mashed potatoes.
+Plate the mashed potatoes and the meatballs, and drizzle the balsamic reduction to serve.

 Meatballs and mashed potatoes are a complete meal; however, you can always add more side dishes to balance the meal.
 Incorporating fresh, sautéed, or roasted vegetables, such as fresh green salad, sautéed spinach, or Roasted Brussels sprouts, will balance the nutritional value.
 Adding pickles or relish to the meatballs and mashed potatoes is also a wonderful combination of flavours.

-Bring the meatballs and mashed potatoes to room temperature.
-If possible, it is best to store them separately.
-Keep the food in airtight containers, which can be stored in the fridge for up to three to four days.
-The meatballs can be frozen for up to two to three months; however, freezing mashed potatoes is not advisable as they may lose their texture and flavor when frozen.
+Bring the meatballs and mashed potatoes to room temperature, store them in airtight containers in the fridge for up to three to four days.
+The meatballs can be frozen for two to three months, but it’s not advisable to freeze mashed potatoes, as they may lose their texture and flavor.
+When reheating meatballs, you can use either the stovetop or microwave.
+For stovetop reheating, place the meatballs in a pan over medium-low heat.